The Defence of Duress

-To use the defence of duress, the accused must call evidence about the following:
+To make out the defence of duress, the accused must call evidence establishing the following: